mfreed7/interestfor/README.md

 ## Implementation
-The polyfill adds event listeners to document.body that monitor for hover or keyboard events relevant fo the `interesttarget` API.
-When interesting events happen to elements with the `interesttarget` attribute or elements that are the targets of those elements, it fires `interest` and `loseinterest` events on the target of the `interesttarget` attribute.
+The polyfill adds event listeners to document.body that monitor for hover or keyboard events relevant fo the `interestfor` API.
+When interesting events happen to elements with the `interestfor` attribute or elements that are the targets of those elements, it fires `interest` and `loseinterest` events on the target of the `interestfor` attribute.
 If the target is a popover, it also handles showing or hiding the popover.

 Because this is a polyfill, a few things are slightly different than the